-This is my second installment of my must have list of tools, apps and utilities as a macOS, iOS and web developer (2015).
+This is the latest installment of my must have list of tools, apps and utilities as a macOS, iOS and web developer.
 Each app has a distinct purpose, and I probably touch each at least a few times a week.
 Many are free some aren’t, those that aren’t free are very likely worth your 30-day trial, and perhaps your money.

-Without further ado, the following are the tools, apps and hardware I use:
+Without further ado, the following is the hardware, tools and apps I use:

 My hardware is simple yet elegant and a workhorse.